Semaglutide is the active ingredient in Wegovy injections, which can sometimes cause some unpleasant side effects when you first start using it.

 Many more examples of soluble fibre can be found online.

-For example, if you’re losing a lot of fluid through diarrhoea, you may need to use oral rehydration sachets (similar to Dioralyte) in order to replace the lost minerals from your body.
+For example, if you’re losing a lot of fluid through diarrhoea, you may need to use oral rehydration sachets (similar to Dioralyte) to replace the minerals your body has lost.
+You may also need to use these if you’ve been vomiting a lot.

 This helps your body to absorb more water from your stools, making your poo firmer.
+This should reduce the frequency and urgency of needing to go to the toilet.

-Acid reflux, indigestion and heartburn
+Acid reflux, indigestion and heartburn from semaglutide

 Acid reflux is often felt in the chest or the back of the throat and can feel like a burning sensation.
+Many people who suffer from it regularly find that their symptoms are worse at night when lying down.

 This is because your stomach acid is more likely to flow into the oesophagus than if you’re upright.

 One way of relieving heartburn is to raise the head of your bed slightly and sleep in a reclined position rather than lying down flat.
+This helps keep any excess acid as far into your stomach as possible and hopefully reduces any irritation in your chest or throat.

 This might help to reduce the amount of food in your stomach, so it doesn’t have to produce as much acid to digest it.

-Bloating, gas and stomach cramps
+Bloating, gas and stomach cramps from semaglutide

 Although these three side effects aren’t all the same, they can often be treated in the same way.
+Excess gas often causes all of the above symptoms, which can be incredibly painful to deal with at times.

-Exercise can also help to relieve gas, as physical activity can help to move some of the gas that’s built up – though remember, it has to come out somehow!
+These are more issues that can sometimes be solved by eating smaller meals more frequently and taking your time while eating and drinking.
+Exercise can also help relieve gas, as physical activity can help move some of the gas that’s built up—though remember, it has to come out somehow!

 If home methods such as the ones mentioned above don’t help to relieve your gas, you should contact us and ask your prescriber if there are any treatments that could help with your symptoms.